The Manhattan Mine

 The reported production of the three larger mines for the year 1873 was $612,523.

 In April, 1905, John C. Humphrey discovered ore rich in free gold in the crystalline limestone on April Fool Hill, only about 100 feet from the road from Belmont to Cloverdale.
-The conservatism of the average prospector is shown by the fact that for 40 years " specimen ore" had thus been lying unnoticed close to a well traveled road.

-At about the same time silver-bearing lead ore was found near the now abandoned camp of Palo Alto.
 In August after the discovery there was a rush of prospectors, but the camp was later deserted, though it filled up again the following winter.
 In March, 1906, there were 3.000 people in Manhattan and the immediate vicinity.

-An excellent location for the beginning enthusiast up to an established mining company.
+The Manhattan mineral property is a promising location for the beginning enthusiast up to an established mining company.